 12. Drink the purest water you can find.
 Your body requires a constant daily supply of water for the various toxin elimination channels to function optimally.
-If the liver, kidneys and blood have to detoxify the water beforehand, it becomes an uphill battle!
+If the liver, kidneys, and blood have to detoxify the water beforehand, it becomes an uphill battle!

-13. To increase elimination of toxins, and one in particular that plays havoc with the hormonal systems, avoid using plastics of all kinds.
+13. To increase the elimination of toxins, and one in particular that plays havoc with the hormonal systems, avoid using plastics of all kinds.
 Start by discarding cling film with the view to never using it again, especially on foods, and work towards a plastic-free life!

 14. Avoid using a microwave oven.
 Food that has been irradiated in a microwave suffers severe damage at the molecular level.